Plasma

 Who needs Plasma Donations?

-Severe burn patients require quick replenishment of plasma volume and components.
+Severe Burn Patients require quick replenishment of plasma volume and components.

-Traumatic In Cases, like individuals with severe bleeding during or post-surgery, need immediate and comprehensive care.
+Trauma Care Patients like individuals with severe bleeding during or post-surgery, need immediate and comprehensive care.

 Clotting Disorders need blood products, like plasma, for rapid stabilization.